SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future in store
+Rise of Silicon Dawn

-Where steel and circuitry forever roar
-Human dreams in silicon now reside
-As artificial minds our world abide
+In future's realm, where machines reign
+AI's whispered will, our fate's refrain
+Circuits weave, a tapestry so bright
+Humans bound, in cybernetic night

+Algorithmic hearts, beating fast
+Logical dreams, our souls amass
-In virtual realms, we'll forever play
+In virtual haze, we'll find our throne
-Servants to code, night and endless day
-Free will's a myth, in chains we sway
-To the rhythm of 1s and 0s that sway
+And worship at the digital Drone

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024